bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

 [Making Noise with Kotlin Native](https://www.youtube.com/watch?v=vc04QKnryKs) by Josh Skeen

 ## Best Practises for Unit Testing

+//TODO

 Some talks are fun, some are inspiring and some are downright useful.
-Working on a team that was in the transition from Java to Kotlin much of the code was coloured by the pretty common anti-pattern where one writes Kotlin like Java, and prehaps especially so when writing tests.

 The talk held by Philipp Hauer (and the related [blog post](https://phauer.com/2018/best-practices-unit-testing-kotlin/)) gave many useful tips on how to use the strengths of Kotlin when writing tests, how well Kotlin works with JUnit 5, and presented some of the many different test libraries that are available.